Why Secure Boot Is A Good Idea

 So let's get started.

-The RPM package installs secureboot as a service via systemd.
-The passphrase is prompted on the terminal2.
+The RPM and DEB package installs secureboot as a service via systemd.
+The passphrase is prompted on the terminal 8.

 When you see your encrypted container mounted on the directory "/secure", you can use the shell script "/usr/lib/secureboot/secureboot-encrypt" to create a new encrypted container with a passphrase of your own choice.